bobbimanners/Applecorn/README.md

 For ROMs such as BASIC or COMAL, the `OLD` command can be used to recover the program in memory.

+### Special VDU Features

+- `Ctrl-S` will pause the screen and `Ctrl-Q` will resume scrolling.
+- The BBC Micro 'Copy Editor' function is supported.
+Use the Apple II cursor keys to move the copy cursor and the `Tab` key to copy a character from the copy cursor to the insert cursor.
+- BBC Micro function keys are supported.
+Use Open Apple with the number keys for the unshifted function keys.

 ### Star Commands

 `*QUIT` - Terminate Applecorn and quit to ProDOS.
 Because the 'BBC Micro'